Last Updated on March 28, 2023

-Touhami and de Taillac wanted to conjure Parisian history and its nearly-forgotten apothecary tradition with the retail concept.
-The Buly brand and stores in fact pay homage to a perfumer and apothecary owner named Jean-Vincent Bully, who opened a store in the capital’s chic Rue Saint-Honoré in 1803.
+Touhami and de Taillac aimed to conjure up the nearly fogotten Paris apothecary tradition with the retail concept.
+And interestingly enough, the Buly brand and stores pay homage to a perfumer and apothecary owner named Jean-Vincent Bully, who opened a store in the capital’s chic Rue Saint-Honoré in 1803.

 The counter is further decorated with small antique mirrors, combs, brushes and beauty accessories displayed in handsome glass and wood cases, scales in sturdy metal for measuring wares sold by the gram; bell jars holding perfumed papers, natural sponges and other unpackaged items; and fine powders in an array of striking colors.